-As part of the agreement, STI exclusively licensed to Sernova all patents, and patent applications for the therapeutic use of Sertoli cell technology, the key component of the diabetes research.
-In exchange, Sernova issued to STI 6,527,500 common shares and must pay STI a licensing fee of \$1,142,312 by May 9, 2007, and certain other future royalties on income related to the patents.
+As part of the agreement, STI exclusively licensed to Sernova all patents, and patent applications for the therapeutic use of Sertoli cell technology, the key component of the diabetes research project.
+In exchange, Sernova issued to STI 6,527,500 common shares and a licensing fee of \$1,142,312, and certain other future royalties on income related to the patents.
 The payment shares are subject to a 3 year timed escrow agreement.
 STI is controlled by Research Corporation Technologies, Inc., a not for profit organization setup to facilitate the commercialization of bio medical research.
-Mr. Charles R. Allard of Edmonton, Alberta has joined the board of directors on behalf of STI.
+Mr. Charles R. Allard of Edmonton, Alberta joined the board of directors on behalf of STI.